Retention analysis of edited knowledge after fine-tuning: Implementation Details

-\textbf{Unstructured finetuning:} For GPT-2 XL, in align with its pretraining stage, we employ batch size of 256, AdamW optimizer with learning rate of 5e-5, beta of (0.9,0.999) and weight decay of 0.01.
+\textbf{Unstructured fine-tuning:} For GPT-2 XL, in align with its pre-training stage, we employ batch size of 256, AdamW optimizer with learning rate of 5e-5, beta of (0.9,0.999) and weight decay of 0.01.
 The training data set contains 60k data, and the validation data set contains 1k data.
 The model is evaluated on the validation set every 20 steps.
 The training stops once the validation loss goes below 3.1.

-\textbf{Structured finetuning:} We employ batch size of 256, AdamW optimizer with learning rate of 2e-5, beta of (0.9,0.999) and weight decay of 0.01.
+\textbf{Structured fine-tuning:} We employ batch size of 256, AdamW optimizer with learning rate of 2e-5, beta of (0.9,0.999) and weight decay of 0.01.
 The training data set contains 3,000 data, and the validation data set contains 100 data.
 The model is evaluated on the validation set every 20 steps.
 The training stops once the accuracy on the validation set goes above 70\%.

 \textbf{Sentiment classification:} We employ batch size of 64, AdamW optimizer with learning rate of 2e-5, beta of (0.9,0.999) and weight decay of 0.01.
 The training data set contains 25,000 data, and the validation data set contains 100 data.
 The model is evaluated on the validation set every 5 steps.
 The training stops once the accuracy on the validation set goes above 95\%.